 - employees get easy and fun access to company’s efforts

 - likes and ratings show colleagues reactions and therefore create engagement

 - empowered human resources with planeed interactions

 - option to contribute own ideas

-Education: One of the best ways to engage employees in sustainability is to educate them about its importance.
-Companies can provide training and resources to help employees understand the company’s sustainability initiatives and how they can contribute.
+Education: One of the best ways to engage employees in responsibility is to educate them about its importance.
+Companies can provide training and resources to help employees understand the company’s impact initiatives and how they can contribute.

-Partizipation: Employees are more likely to engage in sustainability initiatives if they are given the opportunity to participate actively.
-Companies can organize sustainability events, volunteer opportunities, and green team committees to encourage employee involvement.
+Partizipation: Employees are more likely to engage in impact initiatives if they are given the opportunity to participate actively.
+Companies can organize events, volunteer opportunities, and team committees to encourage employee involvement.

-Recognition: Employees who participate in sustainability initiatives should be recognized for their efforts.
-Companies can celebrate sustainability champions and provide incentives for employees who make significant contributions to sustainability efforts.
+Recognition: Employees who participate in initiatives should be recognized for their efforts.
+Companies can celebrate champions and provide incentives for employees who make significant contributions to impactful efforts.

 - initial setup time 2 hours

 - weekly maintenance time 30 minutes